PhD Students

 Juan Alcantara

 I am interested in using molecular dynamics simulations to accurately simulate protein conformational dynamics and protein-ligand interactions.
-My current goal is to test multiple MD based techniques to refine ligand conformations that are initially generated via a faster (though less accurate) virtual screening process.
-My hope is that my work will aid in future drug discovery and optimization for relevant protein targets.
+My current goal is to test multiple MD based techniques to refine ligand conformations initially generated via a faster (though less accurate) virtual screening.
+My hope is that my work will aid in future drug discovery and optimization.
 (Simmerling lab)

 Zach Alseika